 These experiences may make homeless Veterans more likely to avoid mental health and substance use treatment, according to the research team.
 They conclude that homeless Veterans may need more specific services aimed at encouraging them to continue with primary care services.

 Homeless Veterans and mobile phones—Many people living on the streets prioritize having a mobile phone, to give them an identity and a way of communicating with the world.
 In a study completed in 2014 by VA's Center for Healthcare Organization and Implementation Research in Bedford, Massachusetts, researchers interviewed 106 Veterans in a variety of homeless programs in Massachusetts.

 The team found that 89 percent of those surveyed owned a mobile phone, and 76 percent used the internet.
 Of those who owned a mobile phone, 71 percent said they used text messaging.

 Of those with phones, 93 percent were interested in receiving either text messages or phone calls about upcoming medical appointments, and 88 percent wanted to be asked by phone if they would like to schedule an appointment if they had not been seen by a health care provider in over a year.

 The findings suggest new avenues to communicate with and intervene on behalf of homeless Veterans.

-Homeless Veterans are infected with HIV, the virus that causes AIDS, at least three times more often than the rest of the U.S. population.
+Homeless Veterans are at least three times more likely than the rest of the U.S. population to be infected with HIV, the virus that causes AIDS.
 A study led by researchers at the VA Greater Los Angeles Healthcare System, published in 2015, looked at a new way to identify Veterans with HIV and get them quickly into treatment programs.